marcgibbons/django-rest-swagger/README.md

 * Marlon Bailey (@avinash240)

 ## Release Notes:
+### v0.1.6 (August 3, 2013)
+* Improvments and bug fixes with relative imports in Python 3
+* throbber.gif image is being pointed to local copy

 ### v0.1.5 (July 30, 2013)
 * Added permission settings for Swagger docs.
 Default is now allow any, which will override REST Framework settings
 * Fixed throbber.gif URL in the swagger-ui.min.js to point to Wordnik's resource